TouqeerAli/TouqeerAli/README.md

 ## About Me
-I'm a **Computer Systems Engineering student** with a deep passion for coding.
+I'm a **Computer Systems Engineering graduate** with a deep passion for coding.
 My journey in software development is driven by curiosity and a constant desire to explore and master new technologies.

 - 🔭 I’m currently working on building and refining my skills through personal projects.
 - 🌱 Constantly learning and evolving, with a particular interest in both backend and frontend development.